avanwouwe/citadel-browser-agent/docs/install/browser.md

 ## macOS
 On macOS the plugin is force-installed via MDM-deployed configuration profiles.
-This works for Chrome, Firefox, Edge and Brave.
+This works for Chrome, Firefox, Edge, Brave, Arc, Atlas (OpenAI) and Comet (Perplexity.
 Opera does not support automated installation, so on Opera the plugin has to be installed manually from the [Chrome Web Store](https://chromewebstore.google.com/detail/citadel-browser-agent/anheildjmkfdkdpgbndmpjnmkfliefga/).

-The browser-policy payloads for all four supported browsers are bundled into the same [citadel-agent.mobileconfig](https://github.com/avanwouwe/citadel-browser-agent/blob/main/bin/build/mac/citadel-agent.mobileconfig), see the [macOS installation page](macos.md#mdm-configuration-profile) for upload instructions per MDM vendor.
+The browser-policy payloads for all supported browsers are bundled into the same [citadel-agent.mobileconfig](https://github.com/avanwouwe/citadel-browser-agent/blob/main/bin/build/mac/citadel-agent.mobileconfig), see the [macOS installation page](macos.md#mdm-configuration-profile) for upload instructions per MDM vendor.

 > [!NOTE]
 > If you have already force-installed another plugin via the Google Workspace admin, using profiles will override the Workspace list of force-installed extensions.
 If you add Citadel via the [Google Workspace admin](https://admin.google.com/ac/chrome/apps/) instead, you can also force the extension on in private sessions.
 In that case, delete the `com.google.Chrome` payload from the mobileconfig before uploading.